hans-d/node-zookeeper-hd/README.md

 Provides a fake zookeeper, with methods of the zookeeper client and backed with a memory based registry.
  Watches are not implemented yet.

+See [coffeescript | js]/test/integration/FakePlusClient for an example where only the original zookeeper module is changed (using mockery), and the PlusClient is used to perform zookeeper actions

 Various
 -------